 The Evolution of Popcorn

-The puffy goodness we know as popcorn is a strain of corn (from maize) cultivated in Central America about 8,000 years ago.
-North American whalers probably brought popcorn to New England from Chile in the early 19th century.
-Popping popcorn was fun and its appeal spread rapidly across the country.
+The puffy goodness we know as popcorn is a strain of corn (from maize) cultivated in Central America about 8,000 years ago and probably brought to New England from Chile in the early 19th century by North American whalers.
+People discovered that popping popcorn was fun and its appeal spread rapidly across the country.

 By the mid 1800’s popcorn was widely available, especially at places like circuses and fairs.
 The invention of the steam-powered popcorn maker in 1885 meant popcorn could be made anywhere.
-Amazingly, the only place where it wasn’t usually available was in theaters, which typically had carpeted floors.
-Theater owners didn’t want popcorn “dirtying” up the place (have you ever tried to vacuum up popcorn from carpeted floors).
+Amazingly, the only place where it wasn’t usually available was in theaters, which typically had carpeted floors and theater owners didn’t want popcorn “dirtying” up the place.

 Popcorn and Movies

-Because of its popularity, theater owners began to allow popcorn vendors to sell popcorn outside their theaters.
+Because of popcorn’s popularity, theater owners began to allow vendors to sell popcorn outside their theaters.
 During the Great Depression people looked for cheap diversions and movies were it and popcorn — at 5 to 10 cents a bag — was an affordable luxury.

-Theater owners began to lease their lobbies to popcorn vendors, but then figured out they could make more money by selling it themselves.
+Eventually theater owners began to lease their lobbies to popcorn vendors, but then figured out they could make more money by selling it themselves.
 Selling popcorn, candy, and soda from their own concession stands meant higher profits.
-Sugar shortages during World War II made sweet treats hard to come by, and popcorn became the main snack.
+Sugar shortages during World War II made sweet treats hard to come by so popcorn became the main snack.
 By 1945 over half of the popcorn eaten in the US was consumed in movie theaters.

 For even more popcorn recipes to accompany your cheers, boos, oohs, and ahs on Oscar night, check out: